Our Guide to TV Antennas

 No worries!
 There are two ways to get Freeview on your TV:

 - Installers can make setting up easy as - you can find local installers in this directory here.

 - Before you contact an installer, it's best to do a coverage check so you know which type of antenna is suitable.

-- The SmartVU X dongle (RRP $139) and the SmartVU+ box (RRP $189) can both stream top Freeview channels, give you Freeview On Demand and loads of other apps and features too.*
+- The SmartVU X dongle and the SmartVU+ box can both stream top Freeview channels (no aerial or dish required), and provide loads of other features too.*